plexguide/Hunter-for-Sonarr/README.md

 Thanks to:

-* [IntensiveCareCub](https://www.reddit.com/user/IntensiveCareCub/) for the Hunter to Huntarr idea!
+* [IntensiveCareCub](https://www.reddit.com/user/IntensiveCareCub/) for the Hunter to Refresharr idea!
 * [ZPatten](https://github.com/zpatten) for adding the Queue Size and Delay Commands!